thobet/Deep-Learning-on-3D-Semantic-Segmentation-a-Detailed-Review/Readme.md

 scheme along with their GitHub repositories.
 Additionally, a brief but informative analysis of the evaluation metrics and loss functions used in 3DSS is included.
 Finally, a fruitful discussion of the examined 3DSS methods and datasets, is presented to foster new research directions and applications in the field of 3DSS.
-Supplementary, to this review a GitHub repository is provided (https://github.com/thobet/Deep-Learning-on-3D-Semantic-Segmentation-a- Detailed-Review) including a quick classification of over 400 3DSS methods, using the proposed taxonomy scheme. </p>
+Supplementary, to this review a GitHub repository is provided (https://github.com/thobet/Deep-Learning-on-3D-Semantic-Segmentation-a-Detailed-Review) including a quick classification of over 400 3DSS methods, using the proposed taxonomy scheme. </p>
 </div>

 [arXiv]()